arkup/juniEmu/README.md

 ### Overview

-**JuniEmu** is an emulator interface for ARM 32-bit.
+**JuniEmu** is an emulator interface designed for ARM 32-bit.

-JuniEmu is using Unicorn framework for emulation, Capstone disassembly framework and Python's standard GUI (Graphical User Interface) package - Tkinter.
+JuniEmu is using Unicorn framework for emulation, Capstone disassembly framework and Python's standard GUI package - Tkinter.

-The goal of the project was to visual emulate (single step, breakpoint, memory view\edit) raw ARM binaries (bootloaders, embedded firmware, standalone functions etc).
+The goal of the project was to visually emulate (single step, breakpoint, memory view\edit) raw ARM binaries (bootloaders, embedded firmware, standalone functions, etc).

 ![](./screenshots/juniEmul.png)